wearpants/twiggy/doc/basic_use.rst

 >>> log.name('benito').info('hi there')
 INFO:benito:hi there

 It makes :term:`structured logging` easy.
-Rather than stuffing fielded data in the text of your message, use :method:`~Logger.fields` to add arbitrary key-value pairs.
+Rather than stuffing fielded data in the text of your message, use :meth:`~Logger.fields` to add arbitrary key-value pairs.
 Output is easily parseable.

 >>> log.fields(paths=42).info('Going for a walk')
 INFO:paths=42:Going for a walk

-The :method:`struct` is a short cut for only logging fields.
+The :meth:`struct` is a short cut for only logging fields.
 This is great for runtime statistics gathering.

 >>> log.struct(paths=42, dolphins='thankful')
 INFO:dolphins=thankful:paths=42: